 It all goes down and no one is hurt (save Omar, der).
 Danny is a hero but it’s all in a days work.
 Beck isn’t happy, saying he put everyone’s lives at risk but that’s because he just loves to breach things and kick ass.
 Talking is for pussies.

 Besides introducing us to all the players, this opening scene also sheds light on the world of professional police negotiations and all that they involve.
-Yeah, it’s a lot of talking and rapport building & so forth, but there’s also all the cool technical gizmos too.
+Yeah, it’s a lot of talking and rapport building & so forth, lots of terminology like HT’s, breaching etc. but there’s also all the cool technical gizmos too.
 Fiber-optic cameras, little mirrors on sticks, tactical teams, snipers, dudes in command centers wearing massive massive head phones.
 Remember this is pre-Dre Beats era.

 Take note.
 This is what our main boy Danny Roman is going to come up against in a little over 30 minutes.
 Sorry for the spoiler.